NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

 # True
 ```

-### Optional: Convert ext3 to a compressed, read-only squashfs filesystem
+### Optional: Convert ext3 to a Compressed, Read-only Squashfs Filesystem
 Singularity images can be compressed into read-only squashfs filesystems to conserve space in your environment.
 Use the following steps to convert your ext3 Singularity image into a smaller squashfs filesystem.
 ```sh
 srun -N1 -c4 singularity exec --overlay my_pytorch.ext3:ro /share/apps/images/centos-8.2.2004.sif mksquashfs /ext3 /scratch/<NetID>/pytorch-example/my_pytorch.sqf -keep-as-directory -processors 4 -noappend